DavidHickman/tnris.org/content/markdown/texas-gis-forum/2016/sponsors-and-exhibitors.md

 ### Promotions Include:

--  Choice of recognition of sponsorship of a Wednesday or Thursday Keynote Speaker, or recognition of sponsorship of the Wednesday evening Social Event
-- Optional 5-minute on-stage welcoming or opening statement prior to keynote address.
+- Optional **5-minute on-stage welcoming** or **opening statement** prior to keynote address.
-- Verbal and visual recognition of sponsorship during opening remarks and throughout the Forum
+- **Verbal and visual recognition of sponsorship** during opening remarks and throughout the Forum
-- Up to five (5) free registrations for staff and guests to all forum functions including presentations, breaks, lunches, and social events.
+- Up to **five (5) free registrations** for staff and guests to all forum functions including presentations, breaks, lunches, and social events.
-- Option of a 1-hour uncontested presentation slot to demonstrate products and services (2 available) or Exclusive Sponsorship of the Social Event.
+- Option of a **1-hour uncontested presentation slot to demonstrate products** and services (2 available) or Exclusive Sponsorship of the Social Event.
-- Exclusive customized banner at the main entrance to each auditorium.
+- **Large Logo on Forum sponsorship banner** prominently displayed in the Exhibit Hall.
-- Prominent placement of the corporate logo on the front page of the TNRIS web site
+- **Prominent placement of the corporate logo** on the front page of the TNRIS web site.
-- Prominent placement of the corporate logo (with Links to corporate website) on the front page of the FORUM website
+- **Prominent placement of the corporate logo** (with Links to corporate website) on the front page of the FORUM website.
-- Promotional article announcing your sponsorship on the front page of the Forum website.
+- **Promotional article** announcing your sponsorship on the front page of the Forum website.
-- Logo featured prominently on stage, general signage, and all promotional materials
+- **Logo featured prominently** on stage, general signage, and all promotional materials.
-- Prominently placed Logo printed on the Forum program given to all attendees
+- **Prominently placed Logo** printed on the Forum program given to all attendees.
-- Your corporate print marketing materials added to the forum packet for all attendees
+- Your corporate print **marketing materials added to the forum packet** for all attendees

-## Gold Sponsor/Exhibitor ($3,000)
+## Gold Sponsor/Exhibitor ($3,500)

 ### Includes: